 Frequently Asked Questions

-For which animals is the Teleopto wireless optical stimulation system recommended?
+For which animals do you recommend the Teleopto wireless optical stimulation system?

 The Teleopto receivers dimensions vary depending on the model you choose.
 However, with a weight of maximum 3.1g and a size of a penny, the receivers are suitable even for mice!

 How can the trigger pulses be generated?

 The remote controller accepts TTL trigger signals from a stimulator and send the signals to the receiver.
 Synchronized light pulses are generated from the tip of the LED cannula.
 If you don’t own a stimulator, we can provide you with a pulse generator specifically developed for optogenetics.